No one needs to fear about CAA, NPR: Maha CM Thackeray after meeting PM Modi

 His son Aaditya Thackeray, also a minister in his cabinet, accompanied him during the meeting.
 This was Uddhav Thackeray's first visit to the national capital after taking over as the chief minister of Maharashtra.

-He later met Congress President Sonia Gandhi and veteran BJP leader L K Advani.
+He later met Congress President Sonia Gandhi, veteran BJP leader L K Advani and Union Home Minister Amit Shah.
 Thackeray's Shiv Sena was earlier a part of the BJP-led NDA, but formed the "Maha Vikas Aghadi" government in Maharashtra with the Congress and the Nationalist Congress Party (NCP) after parting ways with the saffron party.

 The Congress and the NCP, along with some other opposition parties, have been critical of the CAA-NPR-NRC, and the matter has created discord among the Maharashtra alliance partners.
 Thackeray said the Centre has already made its stand clear in Parliament that NRC will not be implemented across the country.